GStreet71/community-benefit-reporting-app/README.md

 # Installation

-To get started with this CRA React project, follow these steps:
+To get started with this Vite React project, follow these steps:

 ### 1. Clone the Repository